-§4.2 Serial Data Output to PDA

-This design calls for the output of data from the Propaq, and subsequent interpretation and output of that data using a personal data/digital assistant (PDA).
+§4.3 Serial Data Output to PDA This design called for the output of data from the Propaq, and subsequent interpretation and output of that data using a personal data/digital assistant (PDA).
 The data received would be interpreted by a customized program on the PDA.
-The screen of the PDA would display all the necessary measurements such as blood pressure, blood oxygenation, heart rate, etc.

-An advantage of this design is that it will allow total customization of the display.
+The screen of the PDA would display all the necessary measurements such as blood pressure, blood oxygenation, heart rate, etc. An advantage of this design was that it will allow total customization of the display.
 This would ensure that the user would not have to fumble around with complicated controls and strain their eyes to read small numbers.
 The necessary information would already be displayed for the technician.
-The cost of this design will be fairly low, between \$200 and \$400.
-The PDA will receive, interpret, and display data.
-Depending on the complexity of the program and the specifications of the PDA, the interpretation step may cause a significant lag.
-Another concern associated with this design is that methods of implementation are unknown.
+The cost of this design would have been fairly low, between \$200 and \$400.
+The PDA would receive, interpret, and display data.
+One of the problems that could have occurred with this design is that the complexity of the program and the specifications of the PDA might have caused significant lag in the interpretation step.
+Another concern that was associated with this design was that methods of implementation are still unknown.
 The reason being, there is currently no data output port on the Propaq that can be connected to a PDA.
-Also, the members of this design team are not proficient in programming with Graphical User Interface (GUI).

-§4.3 Splicing

-Splicing wires is a process in which one can separate one wire into two independent wires (Figure 2).
-This design will utilize this principle; it calls for the splicing of the wire leading to the liquid crystal display (LCD) currently in the Propaq.
-Thus, there will be two video outputs from the Propaq.
-One of these outputs will go to the built-in screen, while the second will be converted to a standard DV-15 connector.
-This connector will be placed alongside the various existing connectors located on the exterior of the Propaq.
+Also, the members of this design team are not proficient in programming with Graphical User Interface (GUI). §4.4 Splicing Splicing wires is a process in which one can separate one wire into two independent wires (Figure 3).
+This design would have utilized this principle; it called for the splicing of the wire leading to the liquid crystal display (LCD) currently in the Propaq.
+Thus, there would have been two video outputs from the Propaq.
+One of these outputs would go to the built-in screen, while the second would be converted to a standard DV-15 connector.
+This connector would be placed alongside the various existing connectors located on the exterior of the Propaq.

-One of the advantages of this design is that the secondary display will be identical to the primary display.
-Hence, the operators will already be accustomed to the display.
-Additionally, all of the conversions will be made within the Propaq.
-This will leave the only extra device in the helicopter to be the secondary screen.
-Splicing will also be inexpensive because the vast majority of the expense will be the secondary screen.
-One of the drawbacks is that users may be skeptical about the reliability of the altered Propaq.
-Also implementing a splice will increase current flow from the Propaq, which may cause damage to the internal circuitry.
-Additionally, the current from each of the two new wires may not be enough to display an image simultaneously on both displays.
+One of the advantages of this design was that the secondary display will be identical to the primary display.
+Hence, the operators would already be accustomed to the display.
+Additionally, all of the conversions would be made within the Propaq.
+This will leave the only Figure 3: Graphical representation of a wire being spliced into two.

+extra device in the helicopter to be the secondary screen.
+Splicing would also be inexpensive because the vast majority of the expense would be the secondary screen.
+One of the drawbacks was that users may be skeptical about the reliability of the altered Propaq.
+Also implementing a splice could have increased current flow from the Propaq, which may have caused damage to the internal circuitry.
+Additionally, the current from each of the two new wires may not have been enough to display an image simultaneously on both displays. §5 Monitoring Alternatives An important part of the design is the type and accessibility of a secondary monitor.
-Figure 2: Graphical representation of a wire being spliced into two.

-§5 Monitoring Alternatives

-An important part of the design is the type and accessibility of a secondary monitor.
 Each type of video output received from the Propaq is best used with a specific type of monitoring system.
-As previously stated, ability to maintain minimal clutter, portability, feasibility, and cost are all important factors that must be taken into consideration when choosing a secondary display.

-§5.1 Wearable CRT (Eyetop Sunglasses)
+As previously stated, ability to maintain minimal clutter, portability, feasibility, and cost are all important factors that must be taken into consideration when choosing a secondary display. §5.1 Wearable CRT (Eyetop Sunglasses)